Working to address health hazards from contaminated land

 The health risk associated with contaminated soil will depend on the type of hazardous substance, the exposure route and the length of time a person is exposed.

-Community and Public Health works collaboratively with territorial local authorities and other agencies to ensure the public health effects of contaminated land are identified and risk assessed, so that the hazards can be isolated, decreased or remedied.
+Community and Public Health works collaboratively with local councils and other agencies to ensure the public health effects of contaminated land are identified and risk assessed, so that the hazards can be isolated, decreased or remedied.

-Community and Public Health provides public health support to Environment Canterbury in matters related to the National Environmental Standard (NES) for managing soil contaminants.
+Community and Public Health provides health support to regional and local councils relating to issues under the National Environmental Standard (NES) for soil contaminants.

 Ph: +64 3 364 1777